-- Police officers. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - The rating is unfavorable due to the decrease in the percentage funded in fiscal year 2016 as compared to fiscal year 2014.
+- Police officers. - Declining results may indicate that the pension plan may not be adequately funded, which may indicate an increasing burden on the tax base. - The rating is inconclusive due to an inconsistent trend over the past few years.
 Funding percentages are heavily influenced by market trends.